Simplified Explanation of How the Internet Works

 As you well know, the combination of the Internet and Web allows you to do many things online.
 So, for simplicity, we will only look at one aspect of how the Internet works and that is viewing a html Web Page.
 Say you have a website for your small business such as https://www.serenitydayspawilmington.com, what happens behind the scenes to display your website on someone’s computer?

 Steps needed to Display a HTML Webpage in a Browser

-The simplified steps needed to display a HTML Webpage in a Browser, as an example of how the Internet Works, is outline below.
-Furthermore, some terms are defined, and comments are added to provide additional useful information to small business owner.
+The simplified steps needed to display a HTML Webpage in a Browser, as an example of how the Internet Works, is outlined below.
+Furthermore, some terms are defined, and comments are added to provide additional useful information to the small business owner.

 Step 1: Load Browser Application and Enter URL

 The browser is program/application (e.g. Google Chrome, Mozilla Firefox, Opera Web Browser, etc.) that allows someone to access your website.
 The user interface (UI) is the browser wrapper that that includes the address bar, buttons (reload page, back, forward, minimize, etc.) and more.
 Someone can find your website by searching Google and click on a link, or entering your website address https://www.serenitydayspawilmington.com (Uniform Resource Locator- URL) in the address bar.
 The URL includes:

 - https: The first part of the URL indicates which protocol the browser must use in this case https (Secure Hyper Text Transfer Protocol) and ends with ://.
 Although the protocol for websites is generally http or https, browsers also know how to handle other protocols such as mailto: (to open a mail client) or ftp: (to handle file transfer).

 - www: The www. is the optional sub domain.
 Most web pages start with www (World Wide Web) but it can be any other name such as store.serenitydayspawilmington.com.
 Therefore, you can use a single domain to set up multiple full-blown websites.